Kurt Holman

 Kurt Holman is a Canadian politician who was elected to represent the riding of London—Fanshawe in the House of Commons of Canada in the 2025 Canadian federal election.

 Background

 Holman was born in Sarnia, Ontario and grew up in Forest.
-He earned a diploma computer engineering technology from Lambton College and later earned an MBA from the DeGroote School of Business and McMaster University.
+He earned a diploma computer engineering technology from Lambton College and later earned an Executive MBA from the DeGroote School of Business at McMaster University.
 Prior to entering politics, he worked in information technology for 27 years.

 Political career

 In the 2025 federal election, Holman was elected member of Parliament for London—Fanshawe, defeating NDP incumbent Lindsay Mathyssen.